 So here is an attempt to define my collecting interest:

 Refers to the Nordic countries = Denmark, Finland, Iceland, Norway and Sweden including the Faroe Islands and Greenland.

-The mail was on board an aircraft (airplane, balloon or helicopter).
+The mail was on board an aircraft (airplane or helicopter).

 The aircraft was involved in an accident which resulted in the aircraft being badly damaged, wrecked or burned beyond immediate repair.